gfkpth/nominalperson_cldf/README.md

 ## Notes on the setup of a new CLDF

-For the original tutorial see here: <https://github.com/cldf/cldfbench/blob/master/doc/tutorial.md>
+For the original tutorial see here: <https://github.com/cldf/cldfbench/blob/master/doc/tutorial.md>.
-In this file, I aim to document the conrete steps needed for my slightly more complex dataset.
+In this section, I aim to document the concrete steps needed for my slightly more complex dataset.

 ### Preliminaries